-The entry requirements listed here are our typical offer for this course if you wish to begin studying with us in 2017.
+The entry requirements listed here are our typical offer for this course if you wish to begin studying with us in 2020.
 They should be used as a general guide.

-Degree and/or experience
+Degree and experience

 Normally an undergraduate degree in a visual arts discipline, for example photography or fine art.
 Applicants who do not match this criteria but who show great potential for development in their work may also be considered.

-When you apply please upload a digital portfolio.
+When you apply, please upload a digital portfolio.
 You may have a website you want to link to, or you may want to prepare your portfolio as a PowerPoint file or on Tumblr.
 Make sure there is some brief text explaining and contextualising the work so we can understand the thinking behind it.
 We are not interested in lots of striking single ‘images’ but want to see evidence that you can sustain an idea through the development of a body of photographic work, so we would expect the portfolio to be organised thematically.
 We would also normally expect to see 15-25 images.

 Due to COVID-19, we expect interviews to be online and the processes may change slightly – check back here for updates.
 If you've already applied, we will tell you about any changes.